Government of Bulgaria: Overview

 Bulgaria employs a dualistic approach for relations between the Parliament and the Government: after the composition of the Council of Ministers is decided by the newly elected government, the members of parliament who are chosen to become ministers temporarily lose their parliamentary rights while being ministers.
 These rights are restored in case they are released from the Council of Ministers or the government falls from power.
 This is in contrast to how deputy ministers and other government officials are treated when they are elected as deputies.

 Sometimes, with the purpose of preserving the political representation of different parties or groups in the Council of Ministers, one or more ministers without portfolio (lacking a ministry of own) may be appointed.

 The Council of Ministers office is in central Sofia and is part of the Largo architectural ensemble.

 Structure of the Cabinet

-The Zhelyazkov Government is the 105th and current cabinet of Bulgaria.
-It was approved by the parliament of Bulgaria on 16 January 2025.
-The cabinet is a minority coalition government with ministers nominated from GERB, BSP-UL and ITN.
+The Radev Government is the 107th and current cabinet of Bulgaria.
+It was elected by the 52nd National Assembly and took office on 8 May 2026, succeeding the caretaker government of Andrey Gyurov.
+The government is a coalition led by the Progressive Bulgaria party and features several independent experts.